Categories:British Cakes HIstory Dessert Recipes Food HIstory South Central Tea Cakes Trifles

 The English call versions of this cake a Tipsy Cake or Pudding, Tipsy Squire, and Tipsy Hedgehog.
 It was also known as Tipsy Parson and Tipsy Squire in America.
 The difference between these cakes and the original trifle is that these were all made with dried cake, rather than fresh.

 The first trifles were very much like Fools (an old confection of pureed fruit mixed with cream), and the two terms were used almost interchangeably for many years.
 Many puddings evolved as a way of using up leftovers and trifle originated as a way to use stale cake.
-The English Trifle is a close cousin of an Italian version called “Zuppa Ingles” (English Soup), and also seems distantly related to a Spanish dessert called “Bizcocho Borracho.”
+According to Trifle history, the English Trifle is a close cousin of an Italian version called “Zuppa Ingles” (English Soup), and also seems distantly related to a Spanish dessert called “Bizcocho Borracho.”

 1700s – It was in the mid-1700s that cake (or biscuits), alcohol, and custard were combined in the trifle bowl.
 The recipe for trifle (and many of its now-heirloom glass dishes) came to America via the British who settled in the coastal South.
 Its popularity remained firm with Southern planters who loved indulgent desserts.
 Supposedly, it was called Tipsy Parson because it presumably lured many a Sunday-visiting preacher off the wagon.
 Southern hostesses prided themselves on their elegant table settings and considered a cut-glass trifle bowl to be mandatory.